Policy and Targets

 Interplay with Midstream and Downstream Regulatory Framework

 Flared volumes of associated gas at each site are relatively small and subject to production fluctuations.
-With the Optimization of Electrical Generation and Energy Efficiency Program, Petroecuador aims to reduce associated gas flaring.
+Under the Optimization of Electricity Generation and Energy Efficiency Program , Petroecuador aims to reduce associated gas flaring.
 Gas is allocated to centralized electricity generation facilities in the Amazon region (Oriente Basin) and distributed through an interconnected system for public and private companies.